 Carried interest structures extend across multiple alternative investment industries, each adapting the basic framework to specific asset class characteristics.

-Private Equity Buyout Funds pioneered the carried interest model for leveraged buyout funds, which invest in mature companies, implement operational improvements, and exit after 4-7 years.
+Private Equity Buyout Funds pioneered the carried interest model for leveraged-buyout funds, which invest in mature companies, implement operational improvements, and exit after 4-7 years.
 The standard 20% carry and 8% hurdle rate became the industry norm.
+The math driving GP economics ultimately ties back to fund-level MOIC and IRR.

 Venture Capital Funds use identical carry structures despite dramatically different risk profiles.
 VC managers invest in early-stage companies with high failure rates but potential for outsized returns.
 The power law distribution of VC returns (where a few big winners drive all returns) makes carry particularly valuable for successful GPs.